MNBLabs/BFCMF-traditional_model/README.md

 5. **Visualization**:
    - Displays the beat table in the console with color-coded formatting using the Colorama library.
    - Coinciding beats are highlighted in red to easily identify simultaneous occurrences.

+## License

+This project does not have a license and is proprietary software.
+Unauthorized copying, distribution, modification, or use of this software is strictly prohibited.

+## Disclaimer

+This model represents original work in calculating beat frequencies for multiple frequencies.
+Any resemblance to existing models is coincidental.
+All rights reserved by the author.